College of Education and Human Development

 Providing Minnesota principals with action-based professional development since 2006

-Apply now for 2025-27 Cohorts!
+Apply now for 2025-27 Cohorts in Twin Cities and Mankato!

 Despite the importance of the principalship and the demands that are placed on principals today, relatively few principals receive ongoing professional development that enhances their ability to lead schools to high performance.
 The Minnesota Principals Academy fills that gap by bringing to Minnesota the research-based program of the National Institute for School Leadership (NISL), an initiative of the Washington, D.C.-based National Center on Education and the Economy.
 The NISL executive development program was developed over six years with major support from national foundations and is being used to provide leadership development for school principals nationwide.